libevm/website/source/_posts/reduce-ethereum-queries-batch-calls.md

 ## Multicall2

-To achieve this, we will be using [multicall2](https://github.com/makerdao/multicall/blob/master/src/Multicall2.sol) today, and its made by the [MakerDAO](https://makerdao.com/) team so you already know its big brained.
+To achieve this, we will be using [multicall2](https://github.com/makerdao/multicall/blob/master/src/Multicall2.sol), which is made by the [MakerDAO](https://makerdao.com/) team so you already know its pretty big brained.

 Multicall2 is a contract that is [deployed on Ethereum mainnet](https://etherscan.io/address/0x9695fa23b27022c7dd752b7d64bb5900677ecc21#code) that lives on address `0x9695fa23b27022c7dd752b7d64bb5900677ecc21`.
 If you'd like to interface with it on your local testnet, all you have to do is fork mainnet or redeploy the contract.